ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 Core provides a variety of custom matchers for [Jest](https://jestjs.io/) that can be used in combination with `expect()`.

+If you plan to use them simply run `yarn add @arkecosystem/core-jest-matchers --dev` and include them with `import "@arkecosystem/core-jest-matchers";` on top of your tests.

 #### Transactions

 ##### toBeTransferType()